lorikayman/KnightLauncher/README.md

 xrandr --fb 840x460
 ```

-The smaller this resolution, the larger UI elements will be, as we then upscale through the VNC client this smaller resolution to the size of client viewport.
-We can any VNC client, capable of upscaling received image, and for out purposes of using SceneEditor, [Remmina]() client will be a good enough choice.
+The smaller this resolution, the larger UI elements will be, as we then upscale through the VNC client this smaller resolution to the size of client's viewport.
+We can use any VNC client capable of upscaling received image, and for our purposes of using SceneEditor, [Remmina]() client will be a good enough choice.

 Now, we need to initialize window manager, as SceneEditor does not have its own window decorator, `icewm` will be our choice as it is rather lightweight.

-Launch `icewm` in background and start `x11vnc` server on all ports listening :99 display in background:
+Launch `icewm` in background and start `x11vnc` server on all network interfaces listening :99 display in background:

 ```sh
 icewm-session &